Battle of Berezina: The crossing and battles

 Plans were made to build pontoon bridges.
-Fortunately, the commander of the pontoon bridge builders, General Jean Baptiste Eblé had disobeyed Napoleon's previous orders given during the withdrawal to destroy the equipment, forges, and tools necessary for building bridges.
-To draw the Russians attention away from the vicinity of the crossing, numerous diversions were undertaken.
-On 25 November, bridge construction started in Studienka even though numerous campfires belonging to the forces of Admiral Chichagov were observed across the river at Brili.
+The commander of the pontoon bridge builders, General Jean Baptiste Eblé, had disobeyed Napoleon's previous orders given during the withdrawal to destroy the equipment, forges, and tools necessary for building bridges.
+To draw the Russians' attention away from the vicinity of the crossing, numerous diversions were undertaken.
+On 25 November, bridge construction started in Studienka, even though numerous campfires belonging to the forces of Admiral Chichagov were observed across the river at Brili.